benfjackson/EuroJournal/Characters.md

 Bad vibes from this guy, always defensive or smth
-Gave the most classically villainous laugh when he won at undercover (chameleon game) "I love turning friends against eachother"
+Gave the most classically villainous laugh when he won at undercover (chameleon game) "I love turning friends against eachother" bad vibes are contagious, after leaving here, I was drained and feeling not great, even though I had just come from and was retuurning to Ada Bojana.

 # Ada Bojana

 see entries II & III

+# France

+Emma II

+Emmas friends
+Philosophers and art lovers, Emmas friends were elegantly French.
+They managed to have very interesting discussions and be v hot at the same time - a rarity only my vanity pulls off.